dhedlund/importu/README.md

 class BookImporter < Importu::Importer::Csv
   # if you want to define multiple fields with similar rules, use "fields"
-  # NOTE: ":required => true" is redundant in this example; any defined
+  # NOTE: `required: true` is redundant in this example; any defined
   # fields must have a corresponding column in the source data by default
-  fields :title, :isbn10, :authors, :required => true
+  fields :title, :isbn10, :authors, required: true

   # to mark a field as optional in the source data
-  field :pages, :required => false
+  field :pages, required: false

   # you can reference the same field multiple times and apply rules
   # incrementally; this provides a lot of flexibility in describing your